 Section 5: How to Find Your USPS Zone

 Finding your USPS zone is relatively simple.
-The USPS offers tools like the USPS rate calculator, available on their website, which allows you to enter your origin ZIP code and destination ZIP code to determine the USPS zone for your shipment.
+The USPS offers tools like the USPS rate calculator, available on its website.
+This tool allows you to enter your origin ZIP code and destination ZIP code to determine the USPS zone for your shipment.
 This tool makes it easy to estimate your shipping costs accurately.

 Section 6: Practical Tips for Saving on Shipping Costs